 Great teams make it a habit to reflect on projects, group processes and how they work together as a team.
 Unstructured discussions on subjects like working processes or team dynamics can escalate in the wrong direction if not properly framed and facilitated.

-Using exercises or activities to facilitate the team reflection process can help ensure your team moves forward productively and spends time effectively.
-In an online environment, taking the opportunity to reflect as a group is imperative toin building bonds and improveing the awareness of each member of the team.
+Using team building exercises or activities to facilitate the team reflection process can help ensure your team moves forward productively.
+In an online environment, taking the opportunity to reflect as a group is imperative to building bonds and improving the awareness of each member of the team.

 The members of a team will invariably get to know one another as a by-product of working together, but is this enough to build the kinds of bonds and relationships that can make a successful remote team?
 Dedicated time to encourage participants to share, reflect and celebrate success should be a part of your online team building workshop.